 The corrosion and scaling constitute the first problem, which is a prominent problem in the treatment of oilfield produced water.
 However, some advanced technologies, such as electrochemical pre-oxidation technology and electromagnetic anti-scaling technology, can solve the problem.
 However, due to the limitations of investment in these technologies and high operation costs, and lack of scientific post-support management, it remains difficult to use the said technologies in practice.

-The high operation cost is the 3rd problem.
-The treatment process needs large reagent dose and relatively high expenses, and it is difficult to achieve the cost reduction of oilfield exploitation, in conflict with the realization of good economic benefit, so it affects the treatment of water quality.
+The high operating cost is the 3rd problem.
+The treatment process needs large reagent doses and relatively high expenses, and it is difficult to achieve the cost reduction of oilfield exploitation, in conflict with the realization of good economic benefit, so it affects the treatment of water quality.
 Therefore, efficient and economical treatment agents are an important part of in future.

 3. Common Oilfield Produced Water Treatment Technology